 Laser skin resurfacing provides effective treatment to repair and rejuvenate damaged skin.
-This treatment can diminish the appearance of wrinkles, scars and uneven skin tone to leave the treated area looking younger and more attractive.
+This treatment can diminish the appearance of wrinkles, scars, and uneven skin tone to leave the treated area looking younger and more attractive.

 Laser skin resurfacing is useful in eliminating or diminishing the appearance of wrinkles, stretch marks, scars, age spots, spider veins, warts, birthmarks, enlarged pores, tattoos, or sun-damaged skin.

-Laser skin resurfacing is a minimally invasive cosmetic procedure that offers patients many advantages over traditional methods such as chemical peels and microdermabrasion, since it results is many fewer side effects.
+Laser skin resurfacing is a minimally invasive cosmetic procedure that offers patients many advantages over traditional methods such as chemical peels and microdermabrasion, since it results in many fewer side effects.
 Laser resurfacing minimizes discomfort, bleeding and bruising.

 This procedure targets specific areas with pinpointed laser microbeams to peel away smaller sections of skin than conventional ablative treatment.

 If non-ablative treatment has been performed, some redness and peeling of the affected skin is to be expected.
-Patients may experience mild swelling and discomfort, but should be able to resume regular activities within a short time.
+Patients may experience mild swelling and discomfort but should be able to resume regular activities within a short time.
 If the patient has undergone ablative resurfacing, there will be some crusting and oozing of the skin as it heals and recovery time will extend to several weeks, during which time strenuous activities must be avoided.
 In both cases, sun exposure is to be avoided during the healing period.